theoneste2060/IntelliTutorSystem/replit.md

 4. Question management enables content administration

 ### Authentication Flow
-1. User initiates login through Replit Auth
+1. User initiates login through OAuth provider
-2. OAuth2 flow redirects to Replit for authentication
+2. OAuth2 flow redirects to OAuth provider for authentication
 3. User information is retrieved and stored locally
 4. Session is established with role-based permissions
 5. User is redirected to appropriate dashboard